 Since 1993, the Ethics Train-the-Trainer course has graduated over 10,000 law enforcement trainers, Course graduates have been drawn from over 750 agencies across the United States, Canada, Great Britain, Romania and Peru.

-Sgt.
-Bradford earned a B.S. in Criminal Justice from Sam Houston State University; a M.A. in Interdisciplinary Studies, with an emphasis in Organizational Behavior from The University of Texas at Dallas; and a M.A. in Christian Leadership from Criswell College in Dallas.
+Frank earned a Bachelor of Science in Criminal Justice from Sam Houston State University in Huntsville, Texas; a Master of Arts in Interdisciplinary Studies, with an emphasis in Organizational Behavior from the University of Texas at Dallas; and a Master of Arts in Christian Leadership from Criswell College in Dallas, Texas.